Prepositions of Place

 Why is there a voucher on the desk?

 Use 'onto' to indicate movement when taking something from some place and putting it onto an object such as a table, countertop, etc.

-I placed the commodity items from Safeway onto the counter.
+I placed the revocable item onto the spreadsheet.

 Use 'near' when an object is close to another object